Billiri: History

-Mai Tangale
+Mai Tangle

-The traditional ruler of the Tangale Tribe is addressed as Mai Tangale.
-Following the death of the former King, Mallam Danladi Maiyamba was imposed by the governor as the new Mai Tangale in the year 2021.
+The traditional ruler of the Tangale west people of Billiri is addressed as Mai Tangle.
+The traditional stool is presently occupied by Mallam Danladi Maiyamba who ascended following the death of Mai Abdu Maishero.
+His ascension was shrouded in controversies as it was deemed by the people of the chiefdom as an imposition by the state governor, the series of protest that followed became violent causing destruction of properties.

 The Billiri Crisis

-In March 2021, Danladi Sanusi-Maiyamba was announced by the Gombe State government as the new Mai Tangale in Billiri following the death of Abdu Buba Maisharu II, the immediate past Mai of Tangale Kingdom who died in January 2021.
+In March 2021, Danladi Sanusi-Maiyamba was announced by the Gombe State governor as the new Mai Tangle following the death of Mai Abdu Buba Maisharu II, the immediate past Mai of Tangale Kingdom who died in January 2021.

-The announcement erupted violence and protests in Billiri over the claim that Mohammad Inuwa Yahaya, the Governor of the State, did not go with the candidate elected by the kingmakers.
+The announcement erupted violent protests in Billiri over the claim that Mohammad Inuwa Yahaya, the Governor of the State, did not go with the candidate elected by the kingmakers.

 The erupted concerns and protests led to violence that claimed lives and properties.

 Towns & Villages

 The towns and villages in Billiri Local Government Area include: